Reecepbcups/local-interchain/WINDOWS.md

 Wait for it to setup and go to *https://localhost:8080/info*, you should see each local chain running in its own docker container `docker ps`

-Now you are running a complete Interchain testing environment on a Windows operating system.
+Now you are running a complete local wasm IBC-connected environment on a Windows operating system.

 Happy building!